Yogi Ramsuratkumar

 are working with the Infinite .
 Do you comprehend what he was

-doing, kids, when he put a teacup here and one over here and one
+doing, kids, when he put a teacup here and one over here and

-working with the Infinite.
+was working with the Infinite.
 Do you understand?
 Do you comprehend

 at all?
 He was placing something that had power to change the